umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_forms.md

 ```
 Edit a new form.
 Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates a form if the given ID does not exist and clears all the form information, adds the information from the request.
+Form fields and actions will be also deleted if not present in the request.
 **PATCH** fails if the form with the given ID does not exist and updates the form field values with the values form the request.

 #### HTTP Request